Original Research Open Access Logo

 Patients

 This case-control study was approved by the Ethics Committee of Zahedan University of Medical Sciences and recruited 46 migraine patients with or without aura during attacks presenting at public or private clinics in Zahedan, Iran in 2014.
-Migraine was diagnosed based on the International Headache Society (IHS) criteria, 2nd edition1.
+Migraine was diagnosed based on the International Headache Society (IHS) criteria, 2nd edition.
 This study excluded patients with the presence of other types of headaches, history of diabetes mellitus, tuberculosis, malaria, history of any types of malignancies, depression, underlying active systemic or inflammatory disorders, or history of using any vitamins or antioxidant supplements.
 Meanwhile, 45 sex- and age-matched healthy individuals without any history of migraine from medical students and university personnel were selected as the controls.
 An informed written consent form was sent to all participants.
 Following overnight fasting, blood samples were taken from cases and controls.
 Coagulation serum samples were obtained by centrifugation, which were then aliquoted for each test and kept at -70 °C until analysis.
 Each analysis was conducted in duplicates under similar conditions on the same day.

 Biochemical assays